miguelwon/KeyCloud/README.md

 H2: The same as H1 with idf information added.

-EmbRank s2v.
-A model based in the following paper:
+EmbedRank s2v.
+A model based in the [EmbedRank model](https://arxiv.org/abs/1801.04470).

+If you use it please cite the following paper:

+Won, Miguel, Bruno Martins, and Filipa Raimundo. *Automatic extraction of relevant keyphrases for the study of issue competition.* Proceedings of the 20th international conference on computational linguistics and intelligent text processing, Berkeley, La Rochelle, France.
+2019.